0J0P0/Datathon-2022/README.md

 # Datathon-2022

 ## Introduction
-We are four students who are studying data science in UPC.
+We are four second-year students studying _Data Science and Engineering_ in UPC.
-The problem that we have chosen is about
+We have chosen the [Qualcomm challenge](https://github.com/data-students/datathonfme2022/tree/main/qualcomm_challenge) of the Datathon.

+From our point of view, we are trying to:
-To create a chip, we have to deliver the power to all the pins, but we have to do this the fastest possible (minimisize the time).
-Moreover each path of pins must have a similar lenght, thus we have to minimisize standard desviation.
+- Create a chip, in which we have to deliver the power to all the pins in the fastest way possible (minimize the time).
+- Find paths of pins that, ideally have a similar lenght, thus we try to minimize the standard desviation of the pins in the path.

 ## Description of the algorithm
 The algorithm which we have build consists in the following steps: